 Food Science and Industry

-Two main options are available, Science (an approved IFT undergraduate program [www.ift.org]) and food business & operations management option.
-The science option emphasizes basic sciences and prepares students for more technical jobs, product development and graduate school.
-Students in the food business and operations management option must minor in business, agricultural economics or agribusiness as they prepare for sales, marketing, management and other opportunities in the food industry.
+Food science has two main options.
+Science, an approved IFT undergraduate program (www.ift.org), and food business and operations management.
+The science option emphasizes basic sciences and prepares students for more technical jobs, product development, and graduate school.
+Students in the food business and operations management option must minor in business, agricultural economics, or agribusiness as they prepare for sales, marketing, management, and other opportunities in the food industry.
 Students can switch from one option to the other with counsel from their advisor.
 Employment opportunities are strong with both options.

 “When I entered the Food Science program, I was not sure what to expect.
 As I progressed in the curriculum, the relevance of material, hands-on experience and devotion of the faculty and staff shaped my passion and expectations for the future.
 I’ve set my sights high knowing that I’m prepared to enter any area of the Food Science profession.”